HishamParol/Machine-Learning-Project-streamlit/README.md

 the sine curve.
 For Airbnb the max_depth was the only parameter, which was modified from the default and set to 20 after some experimentation.

+# Performance Metrics
+Several different performance metrics were used to evaluate the models.

+## ROC-AUC
+Receiver Operating Characteristic curve plots the false positive rate against the true positive rate and shows how well the model is capable of distinguishing between the classes.
+ROC curves are used when there are roughly equal numbers of observations for each class.
+For our models ROC curves have been used to evaluate output of the models trained on the Robot dataset.

+### Precision Recall Curve
+Precision-Recall curves plots the true positive rate against the positive predicted value and describes how good the model is at predicting the positive class.
+Precision recall curve is better suited for use when there is a moderate to large class imbalance, as there is in the Airbnb classification problem.

+### Confusion Matrix
+A confusion matrix is a table which describes the performance of a classification model by providing a summary of prediction results.
+Many modelling evaluation metrics use the confusion matrix as the basis for their metrics.
+Both Robot and Airbnb classifications were assessed with a confusion matrix.

+### K-fold Cross Validation
+K-fold cross validation is a method of checking the accuracy of a model’s ability to make predictions on unseen data.
+K-fold tends to be less biased – that is less optimistic in its evaluation of a model and allows all observations from the original dataset to appear in training and test sets.
+K-fold was applied to both Robot and Airbnb classification problems with 10 folds

+## Accuracy
+Accuracy is a simple performance measure of correct predictions out of total predictions.
+It is a quick and straightforward indication of the performance of a model.
+Accuracy has been applied to all Robot and Airbnb classification problems.

+## Regress Performance

+### R2
+R-squared represents the proportion of the variance for a dependent variable which is explained by independent variables.
+R-squared explains to what extent the variance of one variable explains the variance of another variable.

+### MSE
+Mean Squared Error measures the average of the squares of errors between the estimated values and what is estimated.
+This is a risk function corresponding to the expected value of the squared error loss.

+### MAE
+Mean Absolute Error measures the average magnitude of the error in a set of predictions regardless of the error direction – in other words taking the absolute value.

+# Results
+## Airbnb
+### Classification
+The Airbnb dataset for classification problem was very unbalanced.
+Some steps were taken to balance this dataset as discussed in Data Preparation and Exploration.
+Results of Naïve Bayes model for Airbnb accuracy were ~ 70%.
+This can be explained by a few factors.
+The imbalanced dataset was a major factor, even though this was addressed to some extent by using bins for the target variable.
+The variation in values within the bins was quite high and therefore the results were not very meaningful.
+With the Decision Tree model the results were similar to Naïve Bayes, which was a bit unexpected with accuracy about 73%.
+It was assumed that the DT would be able to learn more about the relationships between the variables and therefore be able to generalise better.
+Results from the Perceptron model were as expected with accuracy for training data at 56% and test data 51%.
+The Multi-layer Perceptron performed better than Perceptron, with the conclusion that the extra hidden layers and the extra learned weights contributed to a better model.
+However, like the results of the other classification models for Airbnb MLP’s performance with accuracy of ~ 73% was comparable.

+## Airbnb Classification Conclusion
+The models’ accuracy explains how popular listings are, implying which hosts would be the busiest - by predicting the reviews_bins.
+However, the data distribution in reviews_bins was quite uneven, so the predictions don’t give meaningful information.
+The main conclusions from the Airbnb classification problem is that this dataset is too unbalanced and attempts to balance hide any relationships between variables, such as the variation of the values in bins was quite large and minimised any relationship.

+### Regression
+Looking at Airbnb data as a regression problem proved more productive, this was largely due to higher degree of accuracy of calculating an average price per room_type per neighbourhood and the relevancy of this derived figure to other variables.
+The results of the OLS model show a high value for R-squared and Adjusted R-squared with 0.938.
+This shows that the variance of room_type, neighbourhood and neighbourhood_group explains the variance in the average price very well.
+Similarly, the F-statistic value of 3318 in comparison to the pvalue of 0.00 shows this group of variables to be significant in predicting the average price of listings.
+Results of the Decision Tree Regression performance were similar to OLS with R-squared value of 0.9866 showing again that the variance of the independent variables explains the variance in the dependent variable.
+The MSE is 86.17 which seems quite high.
+However, taking into account Rsquared value and MAE of 4.09, suggests MSE is reasonable.
+It is therefore reasonable to conclude that the model performs well.

+#### Airbnb Regression Conclusion
+The models can accurately predict the price per neighbourhood explaining which neighbourhood would be more expensive.
+The greater the accuracy on test data, the closer the predictions would be to the actual average price i.e. we can learn about the average prices of neighbourhoods by the models’ predictions